cucumber/.github/RELEASING.md

 # Releasing

 This document describes how to make a release using GitHub Actions.
 Not all projects use this process.
-If you were linked to this file from a project it is safe to assume it does.
+If you were linked to this file from a project without additional instruction it is safe to assume it does.

 There are three parts to making a release: